Ashok0/EnderalVREssentials/README.md

 [**Smaller HUD for VR**](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files): A simple mod that reduces the size of the HUD elements and text by about 50% for added immersion.
 Disable if you prefer having a larger HUD or larger font size.

 [**RaceMenu**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): A complete overhaul to the character creation menu.
 Allows you to load custom character "presets".
-A fun mod if you want to take pictures of your character in VR using the VRIK "Selfie mode".
+A fun mod if you want to take pictures of your character in VR using the VRIK "Selfie Mode".
+To access the RaceMenu window, when in-game and press ~ to access the console.
+Enter showracemenu and hit ENTER to bring up the RaceMenu window and then press ~ to exit the console.

 [**Flinching for VR Magic can trigger flinching**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows NPCs to flinch when hit by your right fist or melee weapons in either hand.
 Flinching animations do not work if you have ranged weapons such as a bow equipped.